-- 6. The Administering Department shall ensure supervisor (or supervisor's designee) or the appropriate FMS Grant Accountant reviews all fiscal and program data required to be reported to the granting agency prior to submission, and that documentation is retained to evidence the review, including who performed the review and the review date. - 5-7.
-The Administering Department shall submit project status reports in accordance with the award agreement, and provide copies of such reports, including evidence of review and approval, to FMS Grant Accounting to be attached in PeopleSoft. - 6-8.
+- 5. The Administering Department shall submit project status reports in accordance with the award agreement, and provide copies of such reports to FMS Grant Accounting to be attached in PeopleSoft. - 6.
 Where financial reports-including financial status reports (FSRs), requests for reimbursement (RFRs) or drawdowns, or close-out reports-are filed by the Administering Department, the Administering Department should submit a draft of the submission to FMS Grant Accounting five (5) business days prior to the due date for review and concurrence.
-Where such financial reports are filed by FMS Grant Accounting, they should be submitted to the Administering Department five (5) business days prior to the due date for review and concurrence. - 7-9.
-The Administering Department shall create and maintain adequate documentation for all program operations and expenditures (activity reports, invoices, purchase orders, receipt documentation, etc.). - 8-10.
-The Administering Department shall ensure all staff charging worked time to a grant provide general details of grant activities performed in the comment fields of the employee's timecard.
-This requirement will be in addition to any workeffort documentation required by the Grantor. - 9-11.
-The Administering Department and FMS Grant Accounting shall create and maintain all pertinent award-related documentation in accordance with §200.333 Retention Requirements for Records and applicable State law as specified in City records management policies and supply it as requested to authorized grant monitors. - 10.12.
-FMS Grant Accounting shall ensure awards are accounted for in accordance with 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, applicable State regulations, and City policies and procedures. - 11.13.
+Where such financial reports are filed by FMS Grant Accounting, they should be submitted to the Administering Department five (5) business days prior to the due date for review and concurrence. - 7.
+The Administering Department shall create and maintain adequate documentation for all program operations and expenditures (activity reports, invoices, purchase orders, receipt documentation, etc.). - 8.
+The Administering Department and FMS Grant Accounting shall create and maintain all pertinent award-related documentation in accordance with §200.333 Retention Requirements for Records and applicable State law as specified in City records management policies and supply it as requested to authorized grant monitors. - 9.
+FMS Grant Accounting shall ensure awards are accounted for in accordance with 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, applicable State regulations, and City policies and procedures. - 10.
 The Administering Department and FMS Grant Accounting shall, at a minimum, review and analyze grant financials monthly.
-This review will include a process to verify that all costs are allowable and appropriate and that all revenues earned have been recognized. - 12.14.
-As determined and documented in the Grant Kick-off Meeting, either the Administering Department or FMS Grant Accounting will submit financial reports in accordance with the award agreement.
+This review will include a process to verify that all costs are allowable and appropriate and that all revenues earned have been recognized. - 11.
+As determined and documented in the Grant Kick-off Meeting, either the Administering Department or FMS Grant Accounting will submit financial reports in accordance with the award agreement. - 12.
+Grant funds shall not be used to purchase gift cards or other cash-equivalent items for distribution to recipients.
+All disbursements of funds and/or assets shall follow standard City procedures to ensure accountability and compliance. - 13.
+Other roles and responsibilities for the Administering Department: - a.
+Ensure funding is managed according to the terms and conditions of the award, - b.
+Request award extension and/or agreement amendments, if necessary, - c.
+Prepare M&Cs for grant amendments, if necessary,